rranauro/connect/README.md

-# connect_wrapper
+# connect
-Connection management, workflow abstractions and collection name spacing.
+MongoDb connection management, workflow abstractions and collection name spacing.

 ## Why?
 The [MongoDB](http://mongodb.github.io/node-mongodb-native/) driver provides a simple interface to MongoDB from Node, but we need an easy way to re-use connections to avoid out-of-memory conditions on the client.
 Also, we enhance the driver with `bulkSave` and `updateAll` methods to take advantage of MongoDB's inherent use of parallelism.
 Finally updating production servers with large reference databases can shut down a running application for for an extended period of time.
 The library provides a means of *name-spacing* a collection to allow re-writing a collection without over-writing the prior version.
 With new reference data, the application can be easily restarted to work with the new data.